udit-uniyal/killercoda-kubearmor/kubearmor-killercoda/step10/text.md

       recursive: true
       readOnly: true
       action: Block
-      message: "only allow readonly access of cert folder to all process EOF
+      message: "only allow readonly access of cert folder to all processes" EOF
 ```{{exec}}